ZeusLN/zeus-docs/docs/for-users/embedded-node/lightning-onboarding.md

 An LSP, or lightning service provider, helps connect users to the Lightning network by opening up payment channels to their nodes.
 You can [learn more about LSPs here](https://docs.zeusln.app/lsp/intro).

-ZEUS has its own LSP, OLYMPUS by ZEUS, that you are connected to by default, but also allows you to use other LSPs.
+ZEUS has its own LSP, Olympus by ZEUS, that you are connected to by default, but also allows you to use other LSPs.

-### OLYMPUS by ZEUS
+### Olympus by ZEUS

-By default, ZEUS will use its in-house LSP, OLYMPUS by ZEUS.
+By default, ZEUS will use its in-house LSP, Olympus by ZEUS.
 Invoices you generate will be [wrapped](https://docs.zeusln.app/lsp/wrapped-invoices) and you'll be presented with the fees associated with the service if they're paid.

-If you don't have inbound liquidity, OLYMPUS by ZEUS, will open up an instant channel to you, deduct the fee, and send you the remaining amount of the payment.
+If you don't have inbound liquidity, Olympus by ZEUS, will open up an instant channel to you, deduct the fee, and send you the remaining amount of the payment.

 All you have to do is pay the invoice generated for you in ZEUS with another lightning wallet, and you channel will open instantly.